CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Critical Comparative Data Structures and Algorithms

 \subsection{Ethics via epistemological comparison}

-The epistemological values of dominant approaches toward ethics result in ``ethical and social interventions in CS education becom[ing] framed as valuable in application-centered classes, like data visualization or applied machine learning, but not in `core' technical classes like [introductory CS]'' \cite{Malazita2019InfrastructuresSubjects}.
-CCDSA proposes countering the dominant narrative by incorporating ethics as a type of algorithm analysis on equal epistemological footing with runtime or space complexity analysis.
+The epistemological values of dominant approaches result in ``ethical and social interventions in CS education becom[ing] framed as valuable in application-centered classes, like data visualization or applied machine learning, but not in `core' technical classes'' like CS2 \cite{Malazita2019InfrastructuresSubjects}.
+CCDSA proposes countering the dominant narrative by incorporating ethics as a type of algorithm analysis on equal epistemological footing as runtime or space complexity analysis.

-CCDSA engages ethics in CS2 with an affordance analysis of data structures and algorithms \cite{Lin2021DoAnalysis}: a more critical algorithm analysis that draws on ``critical methods from science and technology studies, philosophy of technology, and human-computer interaction'' in order to evaluate the political consequences of data structures and algorithms in social contexts and applications \cite{Lin2021DoAnalysis}.
+CCDSA engages ethics in CS2 with an affordance analysis of data structures and algorithms \cite{Lin2021DoAnalysis}: a more critical algorithm analysis that draws on critical methods from science and technology studies, philosophy of technology, and human-computer interaction in order to evaluate the political consequences of data structures and algorithms in social contexts and applications \cite{Lin2021DoAnalysis}.
 Unlike dominant approaches to ``algorithm analysis'' that emphasize the internal implementation of data structures and algorithms \cite{Porter2018DevelopingCS2}, affordance analysis emphasizes the external interface of data structures and algorithms as they are applied in real-world applications.
-While dominant approaches to teaching abstraction risks producing ``CS students as knowers who organize the world through excision'' \cite{Malazita2019InfrastructuresSubjects}, affordance analysis specifically problematizes the affordances of abstract data types (e.g. priority queues) as they are applied to problems (e.g. content moderation) by emphasizing how the design of an abstraction encodes affordances that can have political values \cite{Lin2021DoAnalysis}.
-While comparison between data structures and algorithms on the basis of efficiency are important, CCDSA emphasizes \emph{critical comparison} between abstractions on the basis of their sociopolitical implications.
+While dominant approaches to teaching abstraction risk producing ``CS students as knowers who organize the world through excision'' and abstraction \cite{Malazita2019InfrastructuresSubjects}, affordance analysis specifically problematizes the affordances of abstract data types (e.g. priority queues) as they are applied to problems (e.g. content moderation) by emphasizing how the design of an abstraction encodes affordances that can have political values \cite{Lin2021DoAnalysis}.
+While comparison between data structures and algorithms on the basis of efficiency are important, CCDSA emphasizes \emph{critical comparison between abstractions on the basis of their sociopolitical implications}.